sertxudeveloper/Lyra/Lyra Documentation.md

   ]
 ```

-Also, Lyra has two elements preconfigured in the `menu` array, the Dashboard and the Media Manager, that's because these elements works directly with the frond-end, you can see these two doesn't have the `resource` key in the array.
+Also, Lyra has two elements preconfigured in the `menu` array, the Dashboard and the Media Manager, that's because these elements work directly with the front-end, you can see these two doesn't have the `resource` key in the array.

 ```php